naijaping/bp-remove-email-address-from-messages/README.md

 This small plugin will stop members from sending email address to each other using Buddypress private message.

-It will  removing the email address automatically when the message is sent .
+It will  remove the email address automatically when the message is sent .

 bp-remove-email-address-from-messages